anselmrothe/dtm/README.md

 # Potential expansions of current work
 - sanity check: is our result robust to different number of topics?

+- better demonstration of topics: show the papers with highest weights of this topic.

 - see if we get results that agree with the previous work (i.e. Cohen Priva & Austerweil paper)

 Especially, they could interpret a topic as "Framing topic" and say things like "over time Cognition turned from abstract theorizing to more experimental approaches."
 This is a small innovation compared to traditional TM analysis.